geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 The motherboard seems to be more solid than the motherboard in the TinyBox.
 So I'm happy about that.
 Yeah.
-Tiny box, green V2s, $25,000, place your order today.
+TinyBox, green V2s, $25,000, place your order today.
 No pre-orders, no money, just order it, send the money.
 Whatever order people send the money in is the order they'll ship in.